rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Big Prompts and Short Prompts

-Copilot will probably will always more effective with prompt to generate small but precisely described pieces of code rather than a whole class with a unique multiple lines prompt.
+GitHub Copilot is more effective with prompts that are intendend to generate small pieces of code rather than a large chunks of code.

 <div class="tip" data-title="tip">

-> The best strategy to generate big piece of code, is starting by the basic shell of your code with a simple prompt and then adding small pieces one by one.
+> The best strategy to generate big piece of code, is by adding small pieces one by one.

 </div>